Bootstrapping My SaaS to 1 Million ARR

-In the early years of bootstrapping, our first obsession was to be “break even on MRR.”
-We wanted to be able to pay our staff and all our bills purely with MRR.
+In the early years of bootstrapping, our first obsession was to “break even on MRR.”
+We wanted to be able to pay all our bills and staff purely with MRR.
 That would allow us to drop all service work.
-A tremendous achievement.
+A huge achievement.

-Imagine that you’ve built a little kind of “machine” running on semi-auto-pilot (a piece of software in our case) that works 24/7 for you, providing you with enough money every month to pay all your expenses.
+Just imagine that you have built a little kind of “machine” running on semi-auto-pilot (a piece of software in our case) which works 24/7 for you and provides you, every month, enough money to pay all of your bills.
+Month after month.

-Initially, it’s not about profit.
-It’s about breaking even so you buy yourself tons of time — time to work 100% on the product business.
+It’s not about profit in the very first days.
+It’s about breaking even so you can buy yourself an incredible amount of time.
+Time to work 100% on the product business.

-For us, the day we broke even on MRR was also the day we could refuse service work.
-Of course, we didn’t throw all our service clients and projects outside the window.
-But being able to stop accepting service work was huge.
+For us, the day we got break-even on MRR was also the day we could refuse any single service work.
+Of course, we didn’t throw all our service clients and projects through the window, but the fact that we could simply stop accepting service work was a big thing.

 Check out this wonderful blog post on “ramen profitability.”